 Exceptions.
 Under the following two sets of conditions, a producer or fuel reporting entity may assign different CIs to portions of the fuel produced while a given set of production parameters is in effect.
 Those conditions are:

 Two or more feedstocks are being simultaneously fed into the production process.
-For example, a renewable diesel production facility may feed a mixture of soy oil, tallow, and used cooking oil into its production process.
+For example, a renewable diesel production facility may feed a mixture of soy oil, animal fat, and used cooking oil into its production process.
 Or a hydrogen production facility may use both natural gas and renewable natural gas as feedstock for steam methane reformation.

 Two or more co-products are being produced simultaneously.
 For example, a corn ethanol plant may dry only a portion of the distiller's grains it produces; a portion of the distiller's grains produced is sold dry, and the remainder is sold wet.